oxidecomputer/cobalt/README.md

 [development](https://radiona.org/ulx3s/) [boards](https://www.latticesemi.com/icestick) using a
-fully open source [synthesis](https://github.com/YosysHQ/yosys) [toolchain](https://github.com/YosysHQ/nextpnr), we figured this work and the implementation of its [build system](https://github.com/cbiffle/cobble-build) may serve as examples for others to use Bluespec in their own projects.
+fully open source [synthesis](https://github.com/YosysHQ/yosys) [toolchain](https://github.com/YosysHQ/nextpnr), we figured this work and the implementation of its [build system](https://github.com/cbiffle/cobble-build) may serve as practical examples for others to use Bluespec in their own projects.

 ## Getting Started